johannesippen/johannesippen.com/_posts/2024-06-29-pablo-stanley.md

 **Jo: Okay, Haha!**

-Pablo: I would always advice anyone to just have a side project, and a side project to the side project.
-What if I take one of them a little bit more serious?
+Pablo: I would always advise anyone to just have a side project, and a side project to the side project.
+What if I take one of them a little bit more seriously?
 Try to see if I can make them successful, see if I maybe even can earn a bit of money with it?
 However, treat them as creative outlets, allow them to be silly.
 If you are trying too hard, they will turn into an obligation and you start hating them.

 **Jo: If you weren’t a designer, what would you rather do?**